-- IWAs are a set of comprehensive quantitative and valued accounts containing impact information about an organisation that it and its stakeholders can use to make informed integrated decisions. - IWAs consist of multiple statements, just as financial accounts do (income statement, balance sheet, etc.) - All line items in the statements are impacts (contribution to climate change, wellbeing of employees, increase in social cohesion, etc.)
+- IWAs are a set of comprehensive quantitative and valued accounts containing impact information about an organisation and its stakeholders that can (and should) be used to make informed integrated decisions. - IWAs consist of multiple statements, just as financial accounts do (income statement, balance sheet, etc.) - All line items in the statements are impacts (contribution to climate change, wellbeing of employees, increase in social cohesion, etc.)